Ruben2163/LumOS/README.md

 It makes it easier for the community to help us.
 It makes development faster.
 ## Why are we doing this?
+We want to learn rust aswell as system softwares.
+We want a new style of OS other than the big 3 (Windows, MacOS, Linux)